 What is the Submuscular Aponeurotic System?

 The SMAS is a layer beneath the skin which invests the facial muscles.
 By tightening the SMAS, the jowls are lifted, the neck is tightened, and the cheeks are elevated.
-This "deep" or "2-layer" facelift is an improvement over earlier skin-only techniques.
+This type of facelift is called an SMAS or deep plane facelift and represents an improvement over earlier skin-only techniques.

 How to get started?

-Dr. Darrick E. Antell and his staff will be happy to discuss Facelift (Rhytidectomy) with you.
+Dr. Darrick E. Antell and his staff will be happy to discuss a facelift (or “rhytidectomy”) with you.
 Please call for a private consultation or schedule an appointment online at our office.

 This is a glowing recommendation.
 I asked Dr. Antell for something difficult, to remove all sagging skin from my neck, smooth my jaw line, if possible, and impr...